 Center for Research on Women with Disability

-Margaret Nosek, Ph.D. leads the Center for Research on Women with Disability.
-CROWD was established in 1993 in the Department of Physical Medicine and Rehabilitation at Baylor College of Medicine.
+The Center for Research on Women with Disability (CROWD) was established in 1993 in the Department of Physical Medicine and Rehabilitation at Baylor College of Medicine.
 Its formation was inspired by the outpouring of support from women with disabilities around the nation in response to the announcement of the team's first federally-funded study of women's issues.
 The center promotes, develops, and disseminates information to improve the health and expand the life choices of women with disabilities.

 Research on Healthcare-associated Infections and Infections Related to SCI